 (The above deals were correct on 10/09/2019)

-In this case, by opting for a 9 month initial rental instead of a 1 month upfront payment, you could save £287.68 by the end of your personal contract hire (PCH).
+In this case, by opting for a 9 month initial rental instead of a 1 month upfront payment (which is essentially a no deposit lease), you could save £287.68 by the end of your personal contract hire (PCH).

 This means if you could make up the 9 month initial payment by part-exchanging your current vehicle, you could save over £70 a year…